FAQ's

 and others may take longer or even require

 legal action.
-Generally after 4 to 6 weeks if we are unable to recover the debt our free report would advise of the best next course
+Generally after 4 to 6 weeks.
+If we are unable to recover the debt our free report would advise of the best next course

 of action eg. legal action.